Table of Contents

 Failing organ systems

 Heart failure – earlier use of left ventricular assist devices (LVAD) as a bridge to heart transplant may reduce mortality.

-Renal failure – an innovative approach is the continuous renal replacement (CRRT); a slow technique with less hemodynamic changes as compared to hemodialysis.
+Renal failure – an innovative approach is continuous renal replacement (CRRT); this technique results in fewer hemodynamic changes than hemodialysis.

 SIRS (systemic inflammatory response syndrome)

-Systemic inflammatory response syndrome (SIRS) is part of the non-specific response to ischemia, trauma, inflammation and/ or infection.
-SIRS will dictate patient outcomes and therefore important to recognize and treat, as early as possible.
+Systemic inflammatory response syndrome (SIRS) is part of the non-specific response to ischemia, trauma, inflammation, and/or infection.
+SIRS will dictate patient outcomes and, therefore, are important to recognize and treat as early as possible.
 Many health care facilities now have “Sepsis Protocols” to help improve care for these patients.

 Characterized by generalized tissue inflammation with a general breakdown of the body’s immune system, it is a part of a continuum.